-Dividend payments in the prior year ended 31 March 2019 are set out in note 9 to the financial statements.
+Dividend payments in the prior year ended 31 March 2020 are set out in note 9 to the financial statements.

-A fourth quarter interim dividend of 1.34p per Ordinary share was paid on 1 May 2020 to Ordinary shareholders on the register at close of business on 3 April 2020.
-This dividend, together with the first three interim dividends paid during the year (of 1.29p per Ordinary share each), makes a total dividend (for the current financial year to 31 March 2020) of 5.21p per Ordinary share.
-This represents an increase of 3.4% over the 5.04p per Ordinary share paid in respect of the previous financial year.
+A fourth quarter interim dividend of 1.43p per Ordinary share was paid on 7 May 2021 to Ordinary shareholders on the register at close of business on 6 April 2021.
+This dividend, together with the first three interim dividends paid during the year (each of 1.29p per Ordinary share), makes a total dividend (for the financial year to 31 March 2021) of 5.30p per Ordinary share.
+This represents an increase of 1.7% over the 5.21p per Ordinary share paid in respect of the previous financial year.
 As set out in the Company's dividend/capital repayment policy on page 28, payments are made quarterly and the Company does not currently pay a final dividend that would require formal shareholder approval of the AGM.
+This enables the fourth interim dividend/capital repayment to be made in May and earlier than would be possible if classed as a final dividend/capital repayment and subject to shareholder approval at the AGM in July.

-As an alternative, the Board proposes to seek formal shareholder approval at the AGM, and in future years, to continue quarterly payments (Resolution 10).
+As an alternative, the Board proposes to seek formal shareholder approval at the AGM, and in future years, to continue quarterly payments (Resolution 8).